 (the census, a count of all the people that live in the United States that happens every ten years, can’t be used as a basis for distributing taxes on people)

 There was an income tax before the 16th amendment, and it was in effect during the Civil War.
 Anyone making more than $800 would be charged a tax of 3% and then eventually 3-5% on income over $600.
 This was actually a lot of money during the Civil War.
 This income tax ended in 1866.

-The desire of Americans to pass an income tax on the rich was strong in 1909, when President William Taft proposed a 2% of big businesses know as corporations.
+The desire of Americans to pass an income tax on the rich was strong in 1909 when President William Taft proposed 2% of big businesses known as corporations.
 Following this lead, Congress wrote the 16th amendment and after agreeing on the rules of the amendment about income tax, sent to the states to be voted on.
 Although many northern states did not like the idea of an income tax in the 16th amendment, western states strongly supported it.

 For the amendment to become part of the constitution, 36 states needed to ratify (approve) it.
 The 36th state to approve the 16th amendment was Delaware in 1931, almost four years after the first state, Alabama, ratified the 16th amendment in 1909.

 The 16th amendment became part of the constitution after it was ratified and since then the federal government has collected taxes from Americans every year on their income (money earned).
 Income tax is charged on wages (money) earned from working a job, earnings from a business, dividends (money from stocks and investing), and rental property (charging someone to live in a building you own).
 The 16th amendment is effective here in that it specifically allows all income to be taxed.